Sym Shark (2000)

 2000 Sym Shark

 CarHunch analysed 337 real MOT records for the 2000 Sym Shark.
-This breakdown of actual test outcomes — pass rates, defect profiles, mileage data — isn't published anywhere else.
+Real test outcomes — pass rates, defect profiles, mileage data — from verified DVLA records.
+Updated as new MOTs are recorded.

 The 2000 SYM Shark has a first-time pass rate of just 53.1%, well below the UK average of 80%, which signals these are relatively unreliable machines by modern standards.
 Dangerous defects are uncommon at 7.1%, so safety isn't the primary concern—it's the sheer frequency of repairs.